Author: Krishnadas Saiju, final year student at National University of Advanced Legal Studies, Kochi.

 The Union Budget demonstrated the plethora of changes the Government plans to make in the regulatory and capital market sector.
-One of the proposals notably included the raising the threshold for minimum public shareholding in the listed companies from 25% to 35%.
+One of the proposals notably included the raising the threshold for a minimum public shareholding in the listed companies from 25% to 35%.
 Regulation 38 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations require a listed entity to comply with the minimum public shareholding requirements as specified in rule 19(2) and rule 19A of the Securities Contracts (Regulation) Rules, 1957 (“SCRR”).
 However, this provision does not apply to entities listed on the Institutional Trading Platform, without making a public issue.
 Clause (b) of sub-rule (2) of rule 19 of the SCRR lays down limits of minimum offer and allotment to the public and rule 19A lays down the requirement of maintaining minimum public shareholding at twenty-five per cent.

 Implications on market liquidity